HomeBeans/Fruit VegetablesHow to Grow an Eggplant in a Pot | Aubergine Care

 The most common pest for the eggplant is the black flea beetle, which feeds on the leaves of the plant; these insects are a common sight, but if the plant is healthy, they won’t do any harm, and also the aphids.

-Growing eggplant is easy as they don’t get affected by diseases often.
+Overall, growing eggplants is easier than many other vegetables as they don’t get affected by diseases often.
 However, if you want, check out the list of eggplant diseases here!

 Harvesting Eggplant

 The eggplant usually reaches maturity after two to three months after planting, to say more clearly, in 60-80 days, depending more on the type of variety you’re growing and the climate.
-At around this time, the plant starts to produce fruits that grow to become glossy when fully mature.
+At around this time, the plant starts to produce big juicy fruits that grow to become super glossy and alluring when fully mature.